LOADING ...

 And I, I over to the, to the bench there, and there is, Group W's

 looking people on the bench there.
-Mother rapers. stabbers.
-Father
+Mother rapers.
+Father stabbers.

 and we had a great on the bench, talkin about crime, mother stabbing,